-In layman's terms Figure 6 illustrates the rate of biodiversity loss if left to natural safeguarding processes.
+In layman's terms the unprecedented extinction rates the planet is currently experiencing and the relationship between this and human influences.
+Figure 6 illustrates the rate of biodiversity loss if left to natural safeguarding processes.
 Scientifically, it illustrates the estimate of quantitative evolution of control variables for seven planetary boundaries, from preindustrial levels to the present.
 The inner (green) shaded nonagon represents the safe operating space with proposed boundary levels at its outer contour.
 The extent of the wedges for each boundary shows the estimate of current position of the control variable.
-Points show the estimated recent time trajectory (1950-present) of each control variable.
 For biodiversity loss, the estimated current boundary level of >100 extinctions per million species-years exceeds the space available in the figure13.